 NOT RECOMMENDED FOR: We don't want to generalize, but my 14-year-old son confirms the opinion: unless your kids take/watch dance, it's hard to imagine them enjoying this one.
 The very young may find themselves bored, or even confused, though some of Victor's pratfalls may keep them engaged.

-Leap!, directed by Éric Summer and Éric Warin, opens in US theaters August 25, 2017 (released in France and the UK December 2016 under the title Ballerina).
+Leap!, directed by Éric Summer and Éric Warin, opened in US theaters August 25, 2017 (released in France and the UK December 2016 under the title Ballerina); available for home viewing November 21, 2017.
 It runs 89 minutes and stars Elle Fanning, Nat Wolff, Maddie Ziegler, Carly Rae Jepsen, Mel Brooks and Kate McKinnon.
 Watch the trailer for Leap! here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of ChristianMovieReviews.com & CrosswalkMovies.com's Video Movie Reviews.